 Philippines is among the 17 megadiverse countries with 228 recognised key biodiversity areas home to 855 globally important species of flora and fauna.
 The benefits and services that biodiversity provides cannot be overemphasised as Filipinos largely depend on it.
 It is therefore imperative that measures to conserve these are established, and this is what the Philippine Biodiversity Strategy and Action Plan (PBSAP) 2015-2028 puts in place.
 To implement the PBSAP, a PhP 24-B (USD 530 million) is required annually.
 However, the current level of spending on biodiversity is only at PhP 5B (USD 110 million) per year, which leaves an 80% financing gap.
 BIOFIN will identify, access, combine and sequence various sources of biodiversity funding to meet national needs and targets.
+Currently, the Philippines is implementing several finance solutions involving the national agencies, local government units, the private sector, civil society organizations, and the citizenry to implement the PBSAP.

 Prioritised Finance Solutions